 Travelers, prepare to behold a space like nothing you’ve ever seen before.
-Not only will it be the busiest airport in the world, but it will also have the biggest terminal under a single roof.
+Not only is it the busiest airport in the world, but it also has the biggest terminal under a single roof.
 The airport’s design won the World Architecture Festival’s Future Infrastructure Project Award in 2016, and passengers have already given it a 98 percent satisfaction rating for architectural style.
 The lofty, skylight ceilings are reminiscent of Turkish domes and mosques.
-Even the air traffic control tower is a step above the rest, with its tulip-inspired design.
+Even the air traffic control tower is a step above the rest, with its tulip-inspired design which is a culturally important symbol.
 Don’t miss the most beautiful airport landings in the world.

 “The Istanbul airport attempts to reconcile the requirements for a top modern, functional airport with something that is rooted in local identity,” said Tomas Stokke, director of Haptic, which was part of the design team led by London firm Grimshaw.
 “We were inspired by the local use of colors and patterns, the quality of light and how it penetrates buildings, as well as by traditional architecture such as the Süleymaniye Mosque.”
-Check out these 40 things airplane pilots won’t tell you.
+Any airport worker can tell you this, but check out these 40 things airplane pilots won’t tell you.

 For once, layovers could actually be fun at Istanbul Airport.
 The “Unifree” duty-free area will be one of the world’s biggest shopping zones, and it will boast novelties to keep every bored traveler entertained.
 Passengers not only can test out makeup samples in real life, but also try them on virtually with augmented reality selfie stations.
-Personalization will be the name of the game at Istanbul Airport, which will offer just-for-you perfumes, chocolates, and drinks.
+Next time you’re stuck on a lengthy layover, try these free things to do in the airport.
+Personalization is the name of the game at Istanbul Airport, which offers just-for-you perfumes, chocolates, and drinks.
 Plus, the airport promises to cut time waiting for luggage to arrive at the carousel, with 13 check-in islands for its 26-mile baggage system, so you can zip out and get your vacay going.
 No matter how nice it is, though, you should always keep in mind these 13 things you should never do at the airport.